Pink Line (Namma Metro): Tendering

 Due to long underground section with tunneling in difficult geology, the cost of the Pink Line was expected to be high.
 Total cost estimates for the line were ₹11014 crore in March 2017 (most expensive line in Phase ll).

 BMRCL initially floated tenders for the construction of the 13.9 km underground section in four packages during June 2017.
 However, all bids received were too high (nearly 70% higher).
 Since bids were too high, all tenders for the underground section had been canceled by BMRCL on 26 March 2018.
 There was speculation of collusion as bids were similar and each bidder had quoted lowest for one package, thus all four might get to be awarded one package each.
 The second round of tendering resulted in bids that were closer to estimates by BMRCL and were awarded to three firms during February–November period, 2019.
 One of the firms (L&T) won two bids.
 The total awarded tunneling tenders for the underground sections was ₹5,925.95 crores (appx US$812 million).

 BMRCL initially awarded the Reach 6 Elevated section to Simplex Infrastructures on 8 September 2017 for a cost of ₹578.70 crore.
-However, following the poor progress by the company BMRCL terminated the contract and called for a fresh tender to finish the remaining works on February 2021.
+However, following the poor progress by the company BMRCL terminated the contract and called for a fresh tender to finish the remaining works in February 2021.
 GR Infraprojects, ITD-Cem, and Afcons made bids for the section with GR Infraprojects emerging as the lowest bidder and thus winning the tender.